p-gonzo/blog/content/posts/DRAFT-bit-twiddling-in-javascript.md

 description: ""
 ---

 Recently, I have been picking up C++ for a client project.
 To get comfortable with the syntax, I worked through a number of [Code Wars](http://codewars.com) challenges.
-While completing these, I came across a pretty cool CS challenge to **count the number of set bits** in an integer.
+One of these was pretty cool CS challenge to **count the number of set bits** in an integer.

 The challenge itself involves expressing integers not in their traditional base 10 representation, but instead their using base 2, binary, representation.
 For those not familiar with base 10 to base 2 conversations, and what `set bits` are, check out the table below: